rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

   making power" is defined as being able to accept RFCs on `rust-lang/rfcs`.
   Similarly, neither group has representation on the Core team.

-  - Groups are of course however able to and encouraged to create RFCs as well as advocate their concerns and desired changes to the Rust teams and community.
+  - Groups are of course encouraged to create RFCs as well as advocate their concerns and desired changes to the Rust teams and community.